-During the home visit, I will help you make a plan for creating a safe play space for your baby.
-I has helped many families design a Yes Space in their home that is both fun and functional, safe and beautiful.
-I specialize in helping families work with small spaces, as is so often necessary in this urban environment.
+I offer this service either as a home visit or online.
+During the session, I will help you make a plan for creating a safe play space for your baby.
+I has helped many families design a safe space in their home that is both fun and functional, safe and beautiful.
+I specialize in helping families work with small spaces, as is so often necessary an urban environment.

 The green area on this map shows my service area for home visits.
 If you are outside this service area, there is a travel fee of $2/mile from Concord, CA.